atharvapawar/atharvapawar/README.md

 ---

 **🔔 My Pinned Repositories:**
-Use GitHub’s “Customize your pins” to feature up to six repos that best showcase the breadth and depth of your work.
+Use GitHub’s “Customize your pins” to feature up to six repos that best showcase your work.

 ---